datajerk/ctf-write-ups/damctf2021/sir-marksalot/README.md

 The 2nd pass starts out not much different from the 1st pass, it was a cut/paste job.
 A new rand seed is generated, etc...

-> I could have just jumped back to `play_maze`, and keep the old seed, but timewise it really will not matter much.
+> I could have just jumped back to `play_maze`, and kept the old seed, but timewise it really will not matter much.
 I guess less of a chance with a 2nd rand mismatch.
 It was already tested code, so I didn't bother.

 At the start of the 2nd pass we know that our new ROP chain will not have any East/West movement problems or NLs.
 At this point there's a 1 in 4 chance it will succeed, i.e. the canary block.
 If this passes, then we will get a shell, IFF we do not run out of time.
 If the Grue and/or the player (us) is in the upper left corner area, then we could run out of time: